Documenting Psychological/Psychiatric Disorders

 The following guidelines are provided in the interest of assuring that the evaluation and report are appropriate for documenting eligibility and that the documentation will facilitate the implementation of appropriate educational support services or other accommodations.

 - The verifying documentation must be prepared by an appropriately credentialed professional.
-Depending on the disorder, an appropriate evaluator might be a licensed social worker, psychiatrist, psychologist, neuropsychologist or other qualified and licensed mental health or medical professional.
+Depending on the disorder, an appropriate evaluator might be a licensed social worker, psychiatrist, psychologist, or other qualified and licensed mental health or medical professional.

 - All diagnostic reports must be current.
 In most cases, that means they must have been prepared within the past year.

 - Each report must describe the procedure used in the diagnostic process, including names and results of tests.
 It is quite possible that a diagnosis will be made based upon an interview.
-A diagnosis must be stated in the nomenclature used by the DSM-IV or successive editions.
+A diagnosis must be stated in the nomenclature used by the DSM-5 or successive editions.

 - In addition, the report should specify the nature, severity and effects of the psychological impairment upon university-level academic and related endeavors, and recommend appropriate educational compensation strategies and suggest accommodations.
 It is helpful for the diagnosing professional to address the student's ability to function effectively in a university environment.